Skip to main content

 6 mentions Positive Neutral Negative

-• “As someone who loves the NetBattle series, I am appalled at the amount of bugs and glitches, and the lack of care in translating (half the time I can't even tell what they are saying).
-Not to mention the fact that the game just randomly shuts down sometimes.
+• “As someone who loves the NetBattle series, I am appalled at the amount of bugs and glitches, and the lack of care given in translating (half the time I can't even tell what they are saying).
+Not to mention the fact the game just randomly shuts down sometimes.
 I do not recommend buying until it's fixed!”

 • “I enjoy the collection and want to give this a good rating, but the glitches in Battle Network 4 Moon are just horrible.”

-• “Glitches like this you don't expect to see, and it is disappointing.”
+• “Glitches like this you don't expect to see and it is disappointing.”

 • emotional